Alpheus (deity)

 A tetradrachm of Gelon, tyrant of Syracuse, minted c.
 485 BC.
 The obverse depicts Alpheus, referring to the foundation myth of Syracuse.

-Alpheus or Alpheios (/ælˈfiːəs/; Ἀλφειός, meaning "whitish"), was in Greek mythology a river (the modern Alfeios River) and river god.
+In Greek mythology, Alpheus or Alpheios (/ælˈfiːəs/; Ἀλφειός) was the river god who embodied the river of the same name.

 Family

 An engraving by Bernard Picart depicting a scene from Ovid's Metamorphoses in which Alpheus attempts to capture the nymph Arethusa.

-Like most river gods, Alpheus was a son of the Titans Oceanus and his sister-wife Tethys.
-Telegone, daughter of Pharis, bore his son, the king Orsilochus.
-Through him, Alpheus was the grandfather of Diocles, and great-grandfather of a pair of soldiers, Crethon and Orsilochus, who were slain by Aeneas during the Trojan War.
-The river god was also called the father of Melantheia who became the mother of Eirene by Poseidon.
+Like most river gods, Alpheus was the child of the Titans Oceanus and his sister-wife Tethys.
+Telegone, daughter of Pharis, bore Alpheus' son, the king Orsilochus.
+Through Orsilochus, Alpheus became the grandfather of Diocles, and great-grandfather of a pair of soldiers, Crethon and Orsilochus, who were slain by Aeneas during the Trojan War.
+Alpheus was also called the father of Melantheia who became the mother of Eirene by Poseidon.
 In later accounts, Alpheus (Alphionis) was the father of Phoenissa, possible mother of Endymion by Zeus.